Caltech-IPAC/nexsciTAP/docs/_sources/ADQL_translation.rst.txt

 Extending the Paradigm
 ----------------------
-Our databases do not contain records which themselves have extended geometry and we can therefore forego ADQL functions like OVERLAPS().
+Our databases do not contain records which themselves have extended geometry and we can therefore forego ADQL functions like INTERSECTS().
 To address this, we would first choose a DBMS with intrinsic multi-dimensional support (*e.g.,* a R-Tree index).
 Our translator could then convert the geometric functions into the extended local DBMS syntax.